beacon-biosignals/StableHashTraits.jl/README.md

 this context as an argument when you define a method of `hash_context` or `write` because there are appropriate fallback methods.

-When you define a hash context it should normally accept a parent_context context that serves as a fallback, and return this parent_context in an implementation of the method `StableHashTratis.parent_context`.
+When you define a hash context it should normally accept a parent context that serves as a fallback, and return it in an implementation of the method `StableHashTratis.parent_context`.
 For example, here is how we could write a context that treats all named tuples with the same keys as equivalent.